 Kiln-drying is placing sawn lumber into kilns where heated air is circulated.
 The temperature and RH of the kiln are controlled for the purpose of reaching the wood’s equilibrium moisture content (EMC): a balance between the MC of the wood, and the RH of its surrounding environment, depending upon the end wood products application specifications.

 Once the EMC is achieved, a wood’s MC can vary slightly in the surrounding environment’s RH without jeopardizing the end wood product’s strength and structural integrity.

 Lumber producers deploy expansive and expensive wood MC control systems at all phases of wood production.
 Kilns are an integral part of the wood’s MC measurement and management process, as the kiln-drying procedure is where the green lumber is dried to its optimum EMC.

-As the world awakens to its own nature, wood moisture meter technology has advanced greatly.
-Wagner Meters features pocket size digital and analog styles of its wood moisture meter products.
-Now there’s a cost-effective, reliable wood moisture meter to suit any wood measurement application goal, from the home to the lumber producing mills.
+Wood moisture meter technology has advanced greatly as the world awakens to its own nature.
+Wagner Meters features its wood moisture meter products’.
+Now there’s a cost-effective, reliable wood moisture meter to suit any wood measurement application goal, from the home to the lumber-producing mills.

 To learn more call: 800-634-9961.

 Free Download – How to Choose the Right Industrial Hand-held Moisture Meter for Your Mill